 Plus we’ll be keeping an eye on the news reports out of the con for Flash-related announcements and Q&A items from panels.

-Sadly, I won’t be able to make the Justice League: Flashpoint Paradox premiere on Friday evening.
-If you’re going to be at the con, plan on catching the premeire, and would like to write up the after-screening discussion panel, please let me know through the contact form.
+Sadly, I won’t be able to make it to the big DC Entertainment event on Saturday.
+If you’re going to be at the con, plan on catching the premeire, and would like to write up the discussion/announcements, please let me know through the contact form.
 Thank you!

 We’ve also got a list of Tips for Comic-Con to help you make your most of San Diego (and other cons, though some of the tips are SDCC-specific).
 Finally, here’s the archive of all our 2013 Comic-Con coverage from last year.

 I’ve been meaning to post this all week: The Flash faces bleak existential despair in Patrick (H) Willems’ short fan film, En Fläsh, bringing you the scarlet speedster in the style of classic director Ingmar Bergman (The Seventh Seal).